dsc-courses/dsc10-2023-wi/index.md

 {{ site.staffersnobio }}

 {: .important }
-Friday's lecture will be **remote** ([Zoom link here](https://ucsd.zoom.us/j/97623586285)) because Janine still has Covid.
-Monday is a holiday, and we'll almost certainly be able to start in-person instruction on Wednesday.
+Starting Wednesday, January 17, lecture will be in-person in CSB 001!

 <!-- Lecture and discussion recordings can be found at [podcast.ucsd.edu](https://podcast.ucsd.edu). -->